UFC Fight Night: Pavlovich vs. Blaydes: Background

-A heavyweight bout between Sergei Pavlovich and Curtis Blaydes is expected to headline the event.
+A heavyweight bout between Sergei Pavlovich and Curtis Blaydes headlined the event.

-A bantamweight bout between Danaa Batgerel and Brady Hiestand was scheduled for UFC Fight Night: Holloway vs. Allen a week earlier.
+A bantamweight bout between Danaa Batgerel and Brady Hiestand was scheduled for UFC on ESPN: Holloway vs. Allen a week earlier.
 However, the pair was moved to this event for undisclosed reasons.

 A women's strawweight bout between Iasmin Lucindo and Melissa Martinez was expected to take place at the event.
 However, Martinez withdrew from the bout due to an undisclosed reason and was replaced by Brogan Walker-Sanchez.